Step 3: Evaluate Bids & Select Service Provider

 - The term of the service agreement, if applicable (i.e., if services will not be provided on a month-to-month basis).

-You must also submit documentation with your FCC Form 462 to support the competitive bidding process and funding being sought.
+- You must also submit documentation with your FCC Form 462 to support the competitive bidding process and funding being sought, including how you selected this service provider.
 See 47 CFR § 54.643 for more details.